 There are a few issues that could impact your range.
 Below is a list of some of these items and how to prevent them:

-- Charging: Properly charging your batteries will help your battery last longer, but all lithium ion batteries do lose some capacity over time.
-A quick tip is to charge the battery fully before every trip, and charge at least once a week.
+- Charging: Properly charging your batteries will help your battery last longer, but all lithium-ion batteries do lose some capacity over time.
+A quick tip is to charge the battery fully before every trip or charging at least once a week

 - Temperature: Winter and Summer conditions will affect your battery charge as well as its output.
 Be aware that proper charging techniques will help maximize the output while the weather is affecting your range.